Quick links for alcohol and gambling addiction

-Anxiety is something many people experience, often manifesting as an intense feeling of stress and worry.
-People experience it differently, and it can have a range of physical, psychological, and emotional effects.
+People experience anxiety differently, and it can have a range of physical, psychological and emotional effects.

 What is anxiety?